rpoole444/Flash-Cards/README.md

 #### To view your project:

 In your terminal, navigate to your project repo
-Run the command open node index.js
+Run the command: node index.js

 ### Preview of App: